top of page

 On successful completion, learners will receive a QQI Level 6 Minor Award in Industrial Electrical Systems (6N5377).

-Companies who have benefited from IESS Training
+Companies benefitting from IIC Training

 IESS Learners